-8.5.7 The SRA Program will end and all workers will be moved into the Longevity Program effective January 1, 2000.
+8.4.7 The SRA Program will end and all workers will be moved into the Longevity Program effective January 1, 2000.

-8.6 Professional Growth Award
+8.5 Professional Growth Award

-Effective July 1, 2014, the maximum payment for Professional Growth Awards earned on or after July 1, 2014 shall be \$1080 per year, at the rate of \$90 per month for each month of contracted assignment, for all workers who meet the requirements.
-A worker is eligible for a maximum of 12 awards and \$12,960 in Professional Growth Awards.
-Although only workers who have successfully completed their probation period are eligible to apply, the award does not depend upon longevity in a position but on the successful completion of and participation in activities designed to enhance and update performance through continuing education and involvement in professional organizations and associations, to improve the capabilities of the worker during the period of employment with the District.
+Effective July 1, 2017, the maximum payment for Professional Growth Awards shall be \$1080 per year, at the rate of \$90 per month for each month of contracted assignment, for all workers who meet the requirements.
+A worker is eligible for a maximum of 12 awards or \$12,960 in Professional Growth Awards.
+Although only workers who have successfully completed their initial probation period are eligible to apply, the award does not depend upon longevity in a position but on the successful completion of and participation in activities designed to enhance and update performance through continuing education and involvement in professional organizations and associations, to improve the capabilities of the worker during the period of employment with the District.